jjmcoconut/amethst/content/Times Series for Data Science(Chapman).md

 - Multiplicative model is: y(t) Trend $\times$ Seasonality $\times$ Noise
 - Additive model: y(t) Trend + Seasonality + Noise
+- Can exchange to each other using exponential, logarithmic function
 - Able to calculate trend by smoothing(find the optimal k)
 ###### Example
  - Original data